Salt: the white gold of Hungary

 Salt was used in huge quantities in the Middle Ages not only for cooking but also for food preservation.
 Besides, many soldiers, servants, and officials of the King and the Church received their payment in salt.
 Salt was just as important as oil in our days.

-No wonder, why King Matthias Corvinus took control over the salt business back into his hands in 1464: he made a law that banned the sale of imported salt in the kingdom and ordered that the king`s salt must be distributed everywhere.
+No wonder, why King Matthias Corvinus took control of the salt business back into his hands in 1464: he made a law that banned the sale of imported salt in the kingdom and ordered that the king`s salt must be distributed everywhere.
 It was one of his first laws that targeted the regaining of royal monopolies.

-Mining salt was one of the greatest income of the Hungarian kings.
-In Transylvania, it was a flourishing business already in the 13th century.
+Mining salt was one of the greatest incomes of the Hungarian kings.
+This business was flourishing in Transylvania already in the 13th century.
 The workers were organized in guilds, they called themselves „cellérek” aka „salt-cutters”.
 This activity was done almost exclusively by Hungarians in Transylvania.

 Even the not very strong-handed Prince Apafi Mihály was able to protect the salt mines of the Székely people from the Turks in 1661.
 It was Prince Rákóczi Ferenc II who fully returned the salt rights to them but the Habsburgs took it away in 1714 and it was never granted again.
 (Please, note that I am using the Eastern name order for Hungarian names.)